Reasons Why Soap is Still in the Dishwasher After the Cycle

 Reason 3: Sprayer Arm Is Not Working

-The sprayer arm is connected to the water inlet valve and is the mechanism that delivers water from the water pump into the dishwasher cycle by spinning and spraying.
-If the sprayer arm is clogged or not spinning correctly, there may not be enough water reaching the soap during the cycle.
-A lack of water during a cycle is a cause for dishwasher soap not dissolving.
+Connected to the water inlet valve, the sprayer arm is crucial for delivering water from the pump into the dishwasher cycle through spinning and spraying.
+If the sprayer arm is obstructed or not spinning correctly, it may hinder the sufficient delivery of water to the soap during the cycle, causing dishwasher soap to fail in dissolving.

 Reason 4: Water Inlet Valve Faulty